WALTON HOLYMOORSIDE PRIMARY AND NURSERY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY

 • Communicate the importance of the duty

-• Ensure all Staff (governors and volunteers) implement the duty
+• Ensure all Staff (including students, governors and volunteers) implement the duty

 This School will respond to any concern about Prevent as a Safeguarding concern and will report in the usual way using local Safeguarding Procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children’s resilience to radicalisation.